AlineCoutinho/site/content/authors/admin/_index.md

 **Teaching**

-As an educator, my teaching philosophy builds on an approach that seeks to link class discussions of sociological theories and concepts to students’ lived experiences.
+My teaching philosophy builds on an approach that links sociological theories and concepts to students’ lived experiences.
+I trust it is important to make sociological work
+'feel concrete and relevant' to current social problems.
 I am a firm believer in the power of data and evidence-based arguments.
-As such, a considerable portion of my lectures and teaching materials is devoted to teach data interpretation and visualization.
-My courses include *Local and Global Economic Relations*, *Globalization: Sociological and Anthropological
+As such, a portion of my lectures and teaching materials is devoted to teach data interpretation and visualization.
+My courses include *Local and Global Economic Relations*, *Globalization: Sociological and
-Approaches*, *Sociology of Work and Organizations*, *Globalization and Environment*, *Economic Anthropology*, and *Contemporary Sociological Theory*.
+Anthropological Approaches*, *Sociology of Work and Organizations*, *Globalization and Environment*, *Economic Anthropology*, and *Contemporary Sociological Theory*.

 **Passions and hobbies**